A Hero's JourneyFriday, October 04, 2024 |

 I'm writing about my journey to build, learn, and grow as a Creative Entrepreneur and Software Engineer.
 Stories about my job (I'm employee #2 at a seed-stage startup), entrepreneurial work, investing (a personal passion), and personal growth—a blend of professional and personal content.

-A Hero's Journey Friday, October 04, 2024 Hey there Reader, Hold on a minute.
+A Hero's Journey Wednesday, November 20, 2024 Hey there Reader, Hold on a minute.
 This can't be right.
 Am I actually writing another issue of A Hero's Journey one week after the last one???
 No, that can't be.
 Let's see, the last issue was published on—checks notes—July 3rd, 2023...and today is...July 10th, 2023.
 Huh, imagine that...
 All jokes aside, it has been far too long since I last published two issues back-to-back, and it feels good to do it again.
-I don't want to jinx myself, but maybe I...
+I don't want to jinx myself, but maybe...

-A Hero's Journey Friday, October 04, 2024 Hey there Reader, So this is a little awkward...I just upped and ghosted ya'll for a little over five months (my last issue was on New Year's Eve).
+A Hero's Journey Wednesday, November 20, 2024 Hey there Reader, So this is a little awkward...I just upped and ghosted ya'll for a little over five months (my last issue was on New Year's Eve).
 But, I have to say, at least I called it: I can already tell I'll face one critical challenge next year: time and energy bandwidth...So the question remains: will I manage to balance all the things, or will A Hero's Journey be a little quiet next year? -- Me, writing to you on New Year's Eve.
-And the truth...
+And the...